abhyasgiri/book-donation-app/README.md

 - unzip chromedriver_linux64.zip
 This unzips the chromedriver onto the user's root directory.
 Next, the virtual environment (venv) was created (if necessary), and activated.
 Pip dependencies (including selenium and flask-testing) were made sure to be installed.
 While writing the tests, the LiveServerTestCase was used by importing from flask_testing.
 The integration tests included a create_app, setUp and teardown functions where the inspect tool (Ctrl+Shift+I) was used on the live flask app to copy the relevant xPaths into the chromedriver.

-Running the integration tests were successful:
+Running the integration tests were successful (100%):

 <img width="603" alt="int_test" src="https://user-images.githubusercontent.com/74771160/103602548-36a24600-4f04-11eb-961a-76b48348a733.PNG">

-Running the unit tests were also successful:
+Running the unit tests were also successful (87%):

 <img width="466" alt="test jenkins summary" src="https://user-images.githubusercontent.com/74771160/103603776-4cfdd100-4f07-11eb-8f53-7fc88b240294.PNG">